Back to E-commerce Dictionary

 Common Mistakes with Localization Strategy

-• Treating localization as a simple translation task, ignoring cultural nuances, local customs, and market-specific preferences.
+• Treating localization as a simple translation task.
+This ignores local customs and what customers in that specific market prefer.

-• Failing to adapt payment methods, shipping options, and return policies to local market expectations and legal requirements.
+• Forgetting to change payment methods, shipping options, and return policies.
+These must match local laws and customer habits.

 Tips for Localization Strategy